Explore Germany and earn money. Provide child care to a screened host family.

 If you’re set on traveling with someone and they must be close by, take a look at our other program types, because we do have those kinds of placements.
 Give us a call and ask.

-- Here are examples, written by our au pairs from our SeekExperiences Blog.
+Here are examples of what it’s like to au pair in Germany, written by our au pairs from our SeekExperiences Blog.

 Placements are available year round.